Facts, Data, Basics

 - All schools have adopted integrated pest management programs.
 Low toxicity controls are used for insects and other pests whenever possible.

-- Charlottesville High School features a solar photovoltaic system on a section of its roof.
-A group of teachers works with the City’s facilities maintenance staff to develop plans for integrating the system into curriculum and instruction.
+- Charlottesville High School features a solar photovoltaic system on a section of its roof that provides output data on a screen at the school’s front entrance.
+A group of teachers develops plans for integrating the data into curriculum and instruction.
 The project was made possible in spring 2011 when the City of Charlottesville was awarded a grant from the Virginia Department of Mines, Minerals and Energy.
+Other solar arrays are at Buford Middle School (powering its garden’s hoophouse) and at our alternative learning center, Lugo-McGinness Academy, where approximately 50% of the building’s energy needs are supplied by its array.

-- Charlottesville High School, Venable and Burnley-Moran Elementaries, and Buford Middle School have rainwater catchment systems that capture rainwater to use for the high school athletic field and gardens.
+- Charlottesville High School, Venable and Burnley-Moran Elementaries, and Buford Middle School have rainwater catchment systems and bio-retention areas that capture rainwater to use for the high school athletic field and school gardens.
 Buford uses bicycle-power to pump the water for their garden classroom and solar-powered hoophouse.
+Part of the CHS parking lot is now rain permeable.

 - Charlottesville City Schools received the top award for its category in the 2011 Green Schools Challenge, an initiative of the Virginia Municipal League in partnership with the Virginia School Boards Association that encourages implementation of environmental policies and practices that reduce carbon emissions generated by the local school division and the broader community.
 The school division was a second-place winner in the 2009 Green Schools Challenge.